Yuri Foreman

-Yuri Foreman (born August 5, 1980) is an Israeli professional boxer who held the WBA super welterweight title from 2009 to 2010.
-He was born in Gomel, Belarus, but currently fights out of Brooklyn, New York.
+Yuri Foreman (Hebrew: יורי פורמן; born August 5, 1980) is an Israeli professional boxer who held the WBA super welterweight title from 2009 to 2010.
+He was born in Gomel, Belarus, but boxed out of Brooklyn, New York.
 Foreman has also pursued Jewish religious studies during his boxing career, and in 2014 was ordained as a rabbi.
 He has been referred to as the "Boxing Rabbi."

 Early years

 Yuri Foreman was born in Gomel, in Belarus, then part of the Soviet Union.
 He started out as a swimmer, but his mother signed him up for boxing lessons at age seven after he experienced bullying and beatings.
 At age nine, he immigrated with his family to Israel.
 Boxing was not popular in Israel and there were few boxing gyms so he trained at an Arab gym.
 On his early days in boxing, Foreman said:

 The first time I walked in, I saw the stares.
 In their eyes, there was a lot of hatred.
 But I needed to box; and boy, did they all want to box me.
 After a while, the wall that was between us melted.
 We all wanted the same thing.
 I traveled with them as teammates.
 It helped that I won almost all the time.
 And finally, we became friends."

 In Israel he became an amateur boxer and won three national boxing championships.
 In 1999, Foreman moved to Brooklyn, New York City.
 He stated that the only reason he came to the United States was to pursue his dream of a professional boxing career, and saw no further opportunity to do so in Israel.
 His first job was in the Garment District in Manhattan, where he made deliveries and swept the floors for a clothing store.
 At the same time, he began training at Gleason's Gym in Brooklyn, where he met his first wife, Leyla Leidecker.
 The couple later divorced.
 During this period of time was when he found a Brooklyn Heights synagogue while in search of enlightenment.
 He was quoted saying, "As I was maturing, as a person and a fighter, I realized that I needed some sort of spiritual center to achieve things physically, especially in boxing where you need to have good spiritual form and good physical form.
 I needed an outlet — a spiritual backbone, so I could push myself better, channel my energy, be more present."
 He embarked on the long road to becoming a rabbi and was eventually ordained under the tutelage of Rabbi Dovber Pinson.